 Blood Test for Alcohol

-The best thing about a blood test is that it can also measure the amount of ethanol in the system.
-Just like nicotine, alcohol is also absorbed by your bloodstream instantly.
-Although it reaches the highest level after one hour of drinking, it is detectable within minutes.
-The blood test for alcohol is performed by qualified health professional, in a laboratory, with special equipment.
+The best thing about a blood test is that it can measure the amount of ethanol in the system.
+Just like nicotine, it is also absorbed by the bloodstream.
+Although it reaches the highest level after one hour of drinking, it is detectable via a blood test within minutes of consumption.
+Blood tests are performed by qualified health professionals in a laboratory with specialized equipment.

 Saliva Test for Alcohol

 Saliva drug tests are very easy to administer and less invasive than the blood or hair follicle test.
 Moreover, the saliva test can detect both the drug and its metabolites.
 Collecting saliva is very easy.
 A cotton swab is usually placed inside the cheek, which can be used to detect the substance’s concentration in saliva, similar to how BAC can be detected in the blood.
 Because alcohol-containing drinks and their metabolites don’t stay in saliva for as long as they do in blood or urine, saliva has a short detection window.
 However, it offers a fast and straightforward method for detecting recent use.

 The substance can be detected in saliva for approximately 12 to 24 hours after ingestion, after which it will be metabolized and will no longer be detectable, at least in saliva.

 Saliva alcohol tests can be conducted with a test strip.
 The results are fast and reliable; however, the test must be conducted within the frame of 12-24 hours of use, while the metabolites are still present in the saliva.